-41.2 Consultation about changes to rosters or hours of work
+42. Consultation about changes to rosters or hours of work

+[New 42 inserted by PR740144 ppc 02May22

-- (a) Where an employer proposes to change an employee's regular roster or ordinary hours of work, the employer must consult with the employee or employees affected and their representatives, if any, about the proposed change. - (b) The employer must: - (i) provide to the employee or employees affected and their representatives, if any, information about the proposed change (for example, information about the nature of the change to the employee's regular roster or ordinary hours of work and when that change is proposed to commence); - (ii) invite the employee or employees affected and their representatives, if any, to give their views about the impact of the proposed change (including any impact in relation to their family or caring responsibilities); and - (iii) give consideration to any views about the impact of the proposed change that are given by the employee or employees concerned and/or their representatives. - (c) The requirement to consult under clause 41.2 does not apply where an employee has irregular, sporadic or unpredictable working hours. - (d) These provisions are to be read in conjunction with other award provisions concerning the scheduling of work and notice requirements.
+- 42.1 Clause 42 applies if an employer proposes to change the regular roster or ordinary hours of work of an employee, other than an employee whose working hours are irregular, sporadic or unpredictable. - 42.2 The employer must consult with any employees affected by the proposed change and their representatives (if any).

+- 42.3 For the purpose of the consultation, the employer must: - (a) provide to the employees and representatives mentioned in clause 42.2 information about the proposed change (for example, information about the nature of the change and when it is to begin); and - (b) invite the employees to give their views about the impact of the proposed change on them (including any impact on their family or caring responsibilities) and also invite their representative (if any) to give their views about that impact. - 42.4 The employer must consider any views given under clause 42.3(b). - 42.5 Clause 42 is to be read in conjunction with any other provisions of this award concerning the scheduling of work or the giving of notice.

-42. Dispute resolution
+43. Dispute resolution